- SAP made amazing claims around Vora, which connects HANA to Hadoop.

 Outside of SAP marketing and sales cycles, Vora and HANA are not discussed when it comes to Big Data.

 Hadoop is an open source database that is a great value and has many tools that work exceptionally well without the proprietary and highly expensive HANA database.

 A big part of the product’s appeal will be that it plugs into both Hadoop/Spark ecosystems and into transactional data sources, including SAP HANA.
 “We embracing Hadoop and Spark and bringing the online transaction processing world together with them,” Lucas said.

 Lucas is known to provide inaccurate information on SAP, so his credibility is low due to this history.
 Lucas also knows very little about databases.
 This is made clear in the article Analysis of Steve Lucas’ Article on What Oracle Won’t Tell Your About HANA.
-And once again, he makes the preposterous statement that SAP embraces Hadoop and Spark.
-SAP would have to wouldn’t they as Hadoop and Spark are the industry standard in Big Data and SAP is virtually nowhere with Big Data.
+And once again, he makes the absurd statement that SAP embraces Hadoop and Spark.
+SAP would have to wouldn’t they as Hadoop and Spark are the industry standard in Big Data, and SAP is virtually nowhere with Big Data.
 And when Steve Lucas states that OLTP is brought together with them, it makes absolutely no sense.

 OLTP has nothing to do with Big Data!